Nidhishree-Positive/LIC-report_1/README.md

   # To fix the operating point in saturation region

-Given pin as 100u watts ,thus pin=VDD*ID ID=100uwatts/1.8v=5.55*10^-5 A.
+Given pin as 100u watts ,thus pin=VDD*ID,

+ID=100uwatts/1.8v=5.55*10^-5 A.

 from the datasheet we got to know that vtn=0.36624 v.